FEAR OF INTIMACY

 a.
 Definition of Fear of Intimacy.

 Fear of Intimacy.
 According to the dictionary, intimacy means something of a personal or private nature.
 That definition misses the core of the concept.
 Quorvita believes there are three main elements.
 One involves an actual exchange of information, another has an element of caring, and the third is vulnerability.

 Caring.
-You must care for the person with whom you are sharing information in a loving way.
+You must care for the person with whom you are lovingly sharing information.
 A person who feels bad when someone is down because they flunked a test is a form of caring.
 But it does not reach the level of intimacy required by the caring element.

 Vulnerability.
-This element is probably the most important in that involves pure emotions.
+This element is probably the most important in that it involves pure emotions.
 It deals with opening oneself up to being emotionally hurt.

 The greater the vulnerability, the stronger the intimacy.